-The green “graph of averages” line is called the regression line, for reasons we will explain shortly.
-But first, let’s simulate some football shaped scatter plots with different values of $r$, and see how the line changes.
+The green “graph of averages” line is called the regression line, for a reason that we will explain shortly.
+But first, let’s simulate some football shaped scatter plots with different values of \(r\), and see how the line changes.
 In each case, the red 45 degree line has been drawn for comparison.

 The function that performs the simulation is called

 regression_line and takes \(r\) as its argument.

 When \(r\) is close to 1, the scatter plot, the 45 degree line, and the regression line are all very close to each other.
 But for more moderate values of \(r\), the regression line is noticeably flatter.

 In terms of prediction, this means that for a parents whose midparent height is at 1.5 standard units, our prediction of the child’s height is somewhat less than 1.5 standard units.
 If the midparent height is 2 standard units, we predict that the child’s height will be somewhat less than 2 standard units.

 In other words, we predict that the child will be somewhat closer to average than the parents were.
 This is called “regression to the mean” and it is how the name regression arises.

 Regression to the mean also works when the midparent height is below average.
 Children whose midparent heights were below average turned out to be somewhat taller relative to their generation, on average.